-When mechanisms use real money and agents have quasi-linear utilities, monetary values provide a way to compare different agents' values and utilities.
-In contrast, in non-monetary settings, there is no way to make interpersonal comparisons between agents, and so we need to use individual welfare benchmarks (i.e., from the perspective of each agent).
-The benchmark we use here is the \emph{ideal utility}, which starts off by assuming that each agent has an (exogenous) fair share $\alpha$, and then defines an agent's benchmark utility as the top $\alpha$ fraction of items based on her own relative valuations in different rounds.
-The ideal utility was introduced in~\cite{DBLP:conf/sigecom/GorokhBI21}, based on earlier ideas from the economics literature on bargaining and the Fisher market. \cite{DBLP:conf/sigecom/BanerjeeFT23}~subsequently extend this definition for multi-round demands, which we use in \cref{sec:mult}.
+When mechanisms use real money and agents have quasi-linear utilities, monetary values provide a way to compare agents' values and utilities.
+In contrast, in non-monetary settings, there is no way to make interpersonal comparisons between agents, and so we need to use individual welfare benchmarks (i.e., from each agent's perspective).
+The benchmark we use here is the \emph{ideal utility}, which starts by assuming that agent $i$ has an (exogenous) fair share $\alpha_i$ and then defines her benchmark utility as the top $\alpha_i$ fraction of items based on her own relative valuations in different rounds. \cite{DBLP:conf/sigecom/GorokhBI21}~introduced the ideal utility based on earlier ideas from the economics literature on bargaining and the Fisher market. \cite{DBLP:conf/sigecom/BanerjeeFT23}~subsequently extend this definition for multi-round demands, which we use in \cref{sec:mult}.

-Following~\citet{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23}, we define an agent $i$'s ideal utility to be \emph{the highest expected per-round utility she can get while only getting her fair share of the resource} (i.e., being allocated at most an $\alpha_i$ fraction of rounds).
-Formally, for each agent $i$ with fair-share $\alpha_i$, her ideal utility is the maximum expected per-round utility she can achieve in a simplified setting with no agents other than $i$, but where agent $i$ has to request the item at most $\a_i$ fraction of the rounds.
+Following~\cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23}, we define an agent $i$'s ideal utility to be \emph{the highest expected per-round utility she can get while only getting her fair share of the resource} (i.e., being allocated at most an $\alpha_i$ fraction of rounds).
+Formally, for each agent $i$ with fair-share $\alpha_i$, her ideal utility is the maximum expected per-round utility in a simplified setting with no agents other than $i$, but where agent $i$ has to request the item at most $\a_i$ fraction of the rounds.

 Note, though, that the definition of an agent's ideal utility only takes as input her fair share $\alpha_i\in [0,1]$, and not those of other agents.
 This motivates a generalization of the above definition to that of \textit{$\b$-ideal utility}: the maximum expected per-round utility an agent can receive with no competition if she is allowed to get the item a $\b \in [0,1]$ fraction of the rounds.
 We denote the $\b$-ideal utility of agent $i$ with $\vstar_i(\b)$.
-Recall we define $\mathcal{F}_i$ to be the agent's steady-state value distribution.
-Now, extending the definition of~\cite{DBLP:conf/sigecom/BanerjeeFT23}, we have
+Now, extending the definition of~\cite{DBLP:conf/sigecom/BanerjeeFT23}, we have the following.